Statistician Consultation Request

 Each course consists of targeted educational modules, focused on preparing clinical researchers to design new clinical research projects.
 Throughout the course of each learning module, users have the opportunity to test their knowledge by answering a set of questions.

-The course information will be on the Comprehensive Clinical Research Unit website training page where you cal find all of the KP Learn course information.
+The course information will be on the Clinical Trials Program website training page where you cal find all of the KP Learn course information.

 Poster Presentations/Virtual Guide